natalieCloud/arp_reach/README.md

 ### Build

-To build this package in the base directory first call
+To build this package first navigate to the base directory and call:

 ```
     source /opt/ros/humble/setup.bash